smallpolaris/fhmm/readme.txt

 2. update.py is to sample parameters using MCMC and MH algorithm.

-3. tool.py contains some function to be used in other .py
+3. tool.py contains some function to be used in other files (.py).

 4. main.py is the main loop to get the estimators.